 FAQs

-It is not necessary to peel the potatoes before boiling.
+It is not necessary to peel potatoes before boiling.
 Once they are cooked the skin will come off easily.

 Yes!
 Boiling potatoes is a healthy way to prepare them since you are not adding any oil.
 Potatoes offer nutritious vitamins and minerals as well as fiber and protein.